viktordepomian/projects-directory/README.md

 - <a href="https://github.com/viktordepomian/popup-modal">Popup Modal</a> - Modal controlled by button - **Javascript**

 ## R <a id="r"></a>
+- <a href="https://github.com/viktordepomian/random-quotes">Random Quotes</a> - Just press the button to get a random quote- **Javascript & API FETCH**
 - <a href="https://github.com/viktordepomian/remove-from-array">Remove from Array</a> - Input your array and what you want deleted - **Javascript**
 - <a href="https://github.com/viktordepomian/repeat-string">Repeat String</a> - Enter a string and how many times you want it repeated - **Javascript**
 - <a href="https://github.com/viktordepomian/reverse-string">Reverse String</a> - Enter a string you want to be reversed - **Javascript**